-With an IWeb Share Dealing Account, you pay a one-off account opening charge of £200 (including VAT) and then you can take advantage of a low standard dealing commission rate of just £5 per trade, per stock on UK and international stocks (foreign currency conversions include a 1.5% charge).
+With an IWeb Share Dealing Account, you pay a one-off account opening charge of £25 and then you can take advantage of our low dealing commission rate of £5 per trade.

-• Just £5 dealing commission per trade, per stock on UK and international* trades
+• £5 dealing commission per trade on UK and international* trades

 • No inactivity charges